Levittown, Pennsylvania: History

-Residents (who are sometimes called Levittowners) were first expected to comply with a lengthy list of rules and regulations regarding the upkeep of their homes and use of their property.
+Residents, who are sometimes called Levittowners, were first expected to comply with a lengthy list of rules and regulations regarding the upkeep of their homes and use of their property.
 Two of these "rules" included a prohibition on hanging laundry out to dry on Sunday and not allowing homeowners to fence off their yards.
 These proved unenforceable over time, particularly when backyard pools became financially accessible to the working class and privacy concerns drove many to fence off their yards.
 In the years since Levitt & Sons ended construction, three- and four-story "garden apartments" and a number of non-Levitt owner-occupied houses have been built in Levittown.

+William Levitt had a career-long commitment to a whites-only policy in their developments.
 Levitt & Sons would not sell homes to African Americans.
 Levitt did not consider himself to be a racist, considering housing and racial relations entirely separate matters.
-However, the Federal Housing Administration (FHA) conditioned essential financing for this and similar projects on the restriction of home sales to those of "the Caucasian race", as stipulated in housing rent and sales agreements and deed covenants.
+Initially, the Federal Housing Administration (FHA) conditioned essential financing for this and similar projects on the restriction of home sales to those of "the Caucasian race", as stipulated in housing rent and sales agreements and deed covenants.
 This did not prevent Bea and Lew Wechsler, a Jewish couple from the Bronx, from connecting an African-American family to a neighbor who desired to sell his home.
 Levittown's first Black couple, William and Daisy Myers, bought a home in the Dogwood Hollow section in 1957.
 Their move to Levittown was marked with racist harassment and mob violence, which required intervention by state authorities.
 This led to an injunction and criminal charges against the harassers while the Myerses and their supporters refused to surrender and received national acclaim for their efforts.
 For instance, Daisy Myers has been hailed as "The Rosa Parks of the North", who helped expose the northern states' problems with racial inequality of that time.
 Daisy Myers later wrote a book about her family's experiences.
-She died Dec.
-5, 2011, in York, Pa.
+She died on December 5, 2011, in York, Pennsylvania.
 The NAACP and the ACLU opposed Levitt’s racist policies, and the Federal Housing Administration threatened to refuse mortgages on his next Levittown.
-Levitt still refused to sell to blacks, and developed plans for yet another whites-only Levittown—this one to be in Willingboro Township, N.J.—while fighting legal challenges in New Jersey courts.
+Levitt still refused to sell to blacks, and developed plans for yet another whites-only Levittown—this one to be in Willingboro Township, New Jersey—while fighting legal challenges in New Jersey courts.
 Ultimately the U.S. Supreme Court refused to hear his case.